vossenjp/bashidioms-examples/appa/bash_idioms_style_guide.md

 * Use `[[` instead of `[` (unless you need `[` for portability, e.g., `dash`).
 * Use `(( ))` and `$(( ))` as needed for integer arithmetic; avoid `let` and `expr`.
 * Use `[[ expression ]] && block` or `[[ expression ]] || block` when it is simple and readable to do so.
 Do not use `[[ expression ]] && block || block` because that doesn't do what you think it does; use `if .. then .. (elif ..) else .. fi` for that.
-* Consider using "Unofficial bash Strict Mode" ("Unofficial bash Strict Mode" in chapter 9 of _bash Idioms_).
+* Consider using "Unofficial bash Strict Mode" (see "Unofficial bash Strict Mode" in chapter 9 of _bash Idioms_).
     * `set -euo pipefail` will prevent or unmask many simple errors.
     * Watch out for this one, and use it carefully (if you use it at all): `IFS=$'\n\t'`.